+Inflationary pressures impact borrowers' finances as food and energy costs increase, and also impact the Society through salary pressures and the cost of goods and services.
 In addition, inflationary pressures dent consumer confidence which creates uncertainty in the housing market.
-We witnessed a reduction in housing transaction volumes towards the end of the year.
-However, the lack of supply in the local housing market meant that house prices remained buoyant throughout the period showing an increase of over 5% in the year to December 2022.
+We witnessed a reduction in housing transaction volumes during the year.
+However, the lack of supply in the local housing market meant that house prices remained stable in the year to December 2023.

-In many ways 2022 has been rewarding despite the difficulties.
-Financially, the Society's performance has been pleasing, building our strong capital base and maintaining high quality liquid assets.
-Service standards have continued to be of high quality as we align online capabilities alongside our branch network.
+In many ways 2023 has been rewarding despite the difficulties.
+Financially, the performance has been pleasing, building up our strong capital base and maintaining high quality liquid assets.
+Excellent service standards have continued as we align online capabilities alongside our branch network.